JoaoAccorsi/Elasticity-AWS-EC2/README.md

 In a distributed system, elasticity is one of the most highlighted characteristics of Cloud Computing.
 It defines the degree to which the system is able to adapt to changes in workload, and through resource allocation, ensures that available resources are as close as possible to current demand. <br />

-By this sample tutorial, we will explore elasticity concepts, how to configure it, and the expected outputs under AWS EC2 (Amazon Web Services Elastic Compute Cloud).
+By this sample tutorial, elasticity concepts will be explored, related to how to configure it, and the expected outputs under AWS EC2 (Amazon Web Services Elastic Compute Cloud).

 ## 1. Create your AWS Account